mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 # PET PIPELINE AUTOMATION AND STRUCTURAL MRI EXPLORATION

-Hi, I'm Rebekah Wickens.
 PhD project: cholinergic PET imaging of people with REM sleep behaviour disorder (prodromal stage of Parkinson's / Lewy body dementia).
 Taking place at the Montreal Neurological Institute.
 Part of the ongoing Montreal RBD cohort study that tracks disease progression across time.

 My lab's particular focus is a new PET radiotracer (FEOBV) that shows great promise in quantifying brain cholinergic systems.